jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 title: Xcode 9 File Templates
 ---

-When you're working on a new area of a project, adding new features, writing new code, or even refactoring and reorganising existing code, you often end up creating a lot of new files.
+When you're working on a new area of a project, adding new features, writing new code, or even refactoring and reorganising existing code, you often need to create a lot of new files.
 The most common way to do so is through the File > New > File... menu in Xcode.
 Depending on the type of file, you may end up with a more or less elaborate template, with some boilerplate code to help you get started.
 This can be useful when getting to know the Apple frameworks, or later to save some time writing boring code.
 Wouldn't it be nice to further customise these templates?
 To have templates specifically tailored to your own style, projects or tastes?
 Let's see how to create your own file template with Xcode 9.

-Before we start taking about how to customise entire file templates, let's have a quick look at the file headers.
+Before we start talking about how to customise entire file templates, let's have a quick look at the file headers.
 Ole Begemann has [a thorough article](https://oleb.net/blog/2017/07/xcode-9-text-macros) on this topic.
-The gist of it is the use of a new text macro introduced in Xcode 9, that all Xcode default templates use: `FILEHEADER`.
+Apple introduced a new text macro in Xcode 9 that all default templates use: `FILEHEADER`.
 Ole's article goes in detail about the little quirks and limitiations of this macro.
 It allows you to customise the file header of any templated file, yours as well as the default Apple ones.

 I don't think there's any official documentation to support the Xcode templating system, so what's presented here is from my tinkering with Xcode 9 (beta 6), so take it with a grain of salt.